CSLiuPeng/DBKernel-PaperList/README.md

 # CCFA-DB
-The classical paper of database, it include traditional db, ai4db and others.
+This project mainly arranges papers related to ccf-a database, mainly including traditional database, ai4db and other papers related to database.
+For non-A papers, the contents of the articles worthy of reference can also be added to this directory.

 [AI4DB][ai4db]